-T{oi} = freestream stagnation temperature
+$T{oi}$ = freestream stagnation temperature

-Temporal Mean

-TempMean (any part(s), scalar or vector, timestep1, timestep2)
+Temporal Mean TempMean (any model part(s), scalar or vector, timestep1, timestep2)

 Computes a scalar or vector variable, depending on which type was selected, whose value is the mean value at each node of a scalar or vector variable over the interval from timestep1 to timestep2.
 Thus, the resultant scalar or vector is independent of time.

-Tensor:

-Tensor

-TensorComponent(any part(s), tensor, tensor row(1-3), tensor col(1-3))

-Component Creates a scalar variable which is the specified row and column of a tensor variable.

-TensorDeterminate

-TensorDeterminant(any part(s), Tensor or 3 Principals or 6 Tensor Components)

-Computes the determinate of a tensor variable.
-The tensor may be specified as either a tensor, three principal values or six tensor components.
-If the three tensor components are given they must be given in the order:

-Tensor

-TensorEigenvalue(any part(s), tensor, which number(1-3))

-Eigenvalue

-Computes the number (1-3) eigenvalue of the given tensor.
+The temporal mean is the discrete integral of the variable over time (using the Trapezoidal Rule) divided by the total time interval.
+Because any derived parts may vary in size over time, this function is only allowed on model parts.
+Model parts with changing connectivity are also not allowed.

+timestep1 constant number timestep2 constant number Tensor: Tensor Component TensorComponent(any part(s), tensor, tensor row(1-3), tensor col(1-3)) Creates a scalar variable which is the specified row and column of a tensor variable.
+S = Tij i = given row (1 to 3) j = given column (1 to 3) tensor row constant number (1 to 3) tensor col constant number (1 to 3) Tensor Determinate TensorDeterminant(any part(s), Tensor or 3 Principals or 6 Tensor Components) Computes the determinant of a tensor variable, three principal scalar variables, or six tensor component scalar variables.
+The function will require either 1 or 6 entries beyond the parts, as indicated below: If computing from a tensor variable, a single tensor variable will be needed. ex) TensorDeterminant(plist, Stress) If computing from 3 principals, three scalar variables representing sigma_1, sigma_2, and sigma_3 will be needed.
+Additionally, you must enter a -1 constant for the last three entries. ex) TensorDeterminant(plist, sigma_1, sigms_2, sigma_3, -1, -1, -1) If computing from 6 tensor components, six scalar variables will be needed.
+They must be the following (and must be in the order shown): T11, T22, T33, T12, T13, T23. ex) TensorDeterminant(plist, t_11, t_22, t_33, t_12, t_13, t_23) Tensor Eigenvalue TensorEigenvalue (any part(s), tensor, which number(1-3)) Computes the number (1-3) eigenvalue of the given tensor.
 The first eigenvalue is always the largest, while the third eigenvalue is always the smallest.

-Tensor Eigenvector TensorEigenvector(any part(s), tensor, which number(1-3))

-Computes the number (1-3) eigenvector of the given tensor.

-Tensor Make

-TensorMake(any part(s), T11, T22, T33, T12, T13, T23)

-Create a tensor from six scalars.

-Tensor Tresca TensorTresca(any part(s), Tensor or 3 Principals or 6 Tensor Components)

-Computes Tresca stress/strain from a tensor variable.
-The tensor may be specified as either a tensor, three principal values or six tensor components.
-If the three tensor components are given they must be given in the order:
+Tensor Eigenvector TensorEigenvector (any part(s), tensor, which number(1-3)) Computes the number (1-3) eigenvector of the given tensor.
+Tensor Make TensorMake (any part(s), T11, T22, T33, T12, T13, T23) Create a tensor from six scalars.
+Tensor Make Asymmetric TensorMakeAsym (any part(s), T11,T12,T13, T21,T22,T23, T31,T32,T33) Create a tensor from 9 scalars.
+Tensor Tresca TensorTresca (any part(s), Tensor or 3 Principals or 6 Tensor Components) Computes Tresca stress/strain from a tensor variable, three principal scalar variables, or six tensor component scalar variables.
+The function will require either 1 or 6 entries beyond the parts, as indicated below: If computing from a tensor variable, a single tensor variable will be needed. ex) TensorTresca(plist, Stress) If computing from 3 principals, three scalar variables representing sigma_1, sigma_2, and sigma_3 will be needed.
+Additionally, you must enter a -1 constant for the last three entries. (ex) TensorTresca(nlist sigma 1 sigms 2 sigma 3 -1 -1 -1)

+ex) TensorTresca(plist, sigma_1, sigms_2, sigma_3, -1, -1, -1)

+If computing from 6 tensor components, six scalar variables will be needed.
+They must be the following (and must be in the order shown):